Print or download a convenient summary of all the 2013-14 Hunting Seasons (PDF) (623 KB) to carry in your pack or vest.

 Black Bear Seasons

 New York State has bear populations in the Adirondacks, Catskills, and Appalachian Hills and Plateau regions.
 There are early, regular, muzzleloader, and archery seasons for black bear.
-Last year's license is required when hunting prior to October 1.

 Wild Turkey Seasons